-If you don’t have an Instant Pot, you can make this recipe on the stovetop.
+If you don’t have an Instant Pot, you can follow my classic lentil soup recipe.
 Use a Dutch oven or other large, heavy pot.
 Sauté the ingredients as directed in the recipe, then add the remaining ingredients and simmer the soup, covered, until the lentils are tender, stirring occasionally.
 This will take about 20-25 minutes.
 You may need to add some extra broth because there is more evaporation with stovetop cooking.

 What to Serve with Instant Pot Lentil Soup

 Soup and bread are a perfect pair.
 I recommend French bread, yeast rolls, dinner rolls, or even cornbread for serving with lentil soup.
 Adding a salad is a great way to round out the meal.
-My simple green salad, kale avocado salad, massaged kale salad and spinach salad are all delicious options.
+My simple green salad, kale salad, kale avocado salad, and spinach salad are all delicious options.

 Storage & Reheating